 I wish I could say that none of this was my fault.
 I wish I could tell you that I responded to all these crises with the meekness of Moses, the steadiness of Joshua, the wisdom of Solomon, the prayerful spirit of Nehemiah, the courage of Paul, and the love of Christ.
 But I can’t.
 The truth is, I was part of the problem.
 I went into that church naïve and unprepared.
 I should have listened to my wife, who saw red flags that I did not.
 I should have asked more questions before accepting the call.
 I should have taken more time to build trust.
 I should have been more compassionate when proposing change.
 When Hurricane Worship Wars hit, I should have been more prayerful, less of a pushover, more loving, patient, and honest.
 The conflict eventually exploded in a “splant” (a cross between a split and a church plant) that hurt many people, including my family and me.
 It threatened to end my career as a pastor and seriously damage my marriage.

 But through that catastrophe, I learned valuable lessons.
-I share those lessons elsewhere in my website, http://www.survivingministry.com.
+I share those lessons elsewhere in my website, http://www.survivingministry.com, and in a book called Surviving Ministry.
 By God’s grace I moved on, recovered a love for the church, and eventually assumed the role of lead pastor elsewhere.

 My journey has taken me through several years of doubt and fear to joy in ministry.
 I hope the same outcome for you.

 I really like your story.
 I am amazed by the transparency you used to communicate intimate moments of your life and your family.
 That certainly created a connection between us.
 I also felt very guilty about uprooting my dear wife and my children a few years ago; however, we are confident that the Lord had a purpose of blessing us deeply by allowing us to go through the hardship in moving from one place to another when my two children were growing up.